pilotmoon/popclipweb/site/dev/url-actions.md

 # Open URL actions

-In an Open URL action, PopClip will ask macOS to open a given URL, optionally inserting the selected text and option parameters into the URL.
+In an Open URL action, PopClip will ask macOS to open a URL generated from a template that you provide.

-If the URL scheme is `http:` or `https:` then:

-- if the current app is not [known browser](/kb/browsers), PopClip will ask macOS to open the URL in the default web browser;
-- if the current app is a known browser, PopClip will ask the current app to open the URL.
+If the URL scheme is `http:` or `https:` and the current app is a [known browser](/kb/browsers), PopClip will ask the current app to open the URL.

-For all other URL schemes, PopClip will ask macOS to open the URL in the default app for that scheme.
+In all other cases, PopClip will ask macOPS to open the URL in the default app app for its URL scheme.

 ## Properties